 Signing a release of confidential information allows family members to participate and receive treatment updates.
 A release may not be required if the person is under 18, but this may vary from state to state.

 Recovery is a life-long process.
 It is important that you remain engaged in outpatient treatment and aftercare programming after you complete formal treatment.5 Check with your treatment provider to determine which support services will work best for you.
-The Substance Use Treatment Helpline can offer guidance and resources for your important transition back into the community.
+The Substance Use Disorder Helpline can offer guidance and resources for your important transition back into the community.

 Substance use treatment is always confidential and is protected by federal and state laws.

 We are available 24/7 to answer your questions.
 These may include your personal health, care for a family member, coverage, cost of care, and more.
 We are committed to making it as easy as possible for you to access the services you or your loved one may need.
-Simply call the Substance Use Treatment Helpline today at 1-855-780-5955.
+Simply call the Substance Use Disorder Helpline today at 1-855-780-5955.

 1. "Substance Use Disorders."
 27 October 2015.
 SAMHSA.
 Retrieved 31 March 2016.

 2. "Recovery and Recovery Support."
 5 October 2015.
 SAMHSA.
 Retrieved 31 March 2016.